ghawkes1217/Conjectures-and-Computations/README.md

  T. Ikeda also claims to have a conjecture for these coefficients but he has not shared with me what it is or how rigorously he has checked it.

   The function compare(degree,skew,shape,num_vars) returns True if the conjecture is true for the expansion of GQ_{shape/skew} for the given degree and number of variables and False otherwise.
 Up to degree 10 or 11 can be checked relatively quickly.

+  <strong>Conjecture 7: Due to Armstrong (based on work of Johnson): see page 31 of https://arxiv.org/pdf/2403.06318.pdf</strong>

+In the qt_Catalan folder <strong>johnson.py</strong>: the function find(a,[Last]) finds the conjectured decompostion for B_a(m,n).
+Note that Last should equal [m,m+1,...,n] and that the outputted lists are in reversed order as the paper.
+Remember also that m-1 and n should be relatively prime to a to work.  poset_decomps lists a sample decomposition for each relevant (m,n) when a=5.